insure logo

 What are hurricane insurance trigger events?

-A “trigger” event puts hurricane insurance deductibles into effect.
+A trigger event puts hurricane insurance deductibles into effect.
 Triggers vary by state and by insurance company.

 For example, in Connecticut, the legal trigger is when the National Weather Service (NWS) declares a hurricane that records winds of 74 miles per hour or more.
 The hurricane deductible remains in effect until 24 hours after the last hurricane warning terminates for any part of the state or 24 hours after the hurricane is downgraded from a hurricane by the NWS.

-Other than that, the National Hurricane Center provides forecasts and hurricane updates in your area.
+The National Hurricane Center provides forecasts and hurricane updates in your area.

 What are typical hurricane insurance deductibles?

-Once you reach the hurricane insurance deductible, the insurer can only apply your standard homeowners insurance deductible, which is typically a flat amount.
+Once you reach the hurricane insurance deductible, the insurer can only apply your standard homeowners insurance deductible, typically a flat amount.
 “Deductibles vary from company to company and state to state, so everyone needs to read their policy or speak to an agent or company representative to find out exactly what the hurricane deductible is and when it applies,” Salvatore says.

-How much does hurricane/flood insurance cost?
+How much does hurricane insurance cost?

 Can you get hurricane insurance during hurricane season?